-(e) Deferred Inflows and Outflows of Resources
+(e) Deferred Outflows and Inflows of Resources

 In addition to assets, the Statement of Net Position includes a separate section for deferred outflows of resources.
-The deferred outflows of resources represent a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources (expense) until then.
-The Lottery reported deferred outflows for pension contributions made subsequent to the measurement date of the net pension liability which will be amortized over future periods.
+The deferred outflows of resources represent a consumption of net position that applies to future periods.